stepansnigirev/workshop_advbitcoin/1_hardware_wallet_from_scratch/4_gui/README.md

 [LittlevGL](https://littlevgl.com/) is a very powerful graphics library with a lot of widgets and very rich functionality.
 It is open-source with MIT license, supports antialiasing, customization and written in an object-oriented way even though it is in C. Recently they also made MicroPython bindings to the library so we can easily write our GUI in MicroPython (`lvgl` module).

-In the [previous part](../1_bitcoin) of the tutorial we were able to derive addresses from the recovery phrase, now it's time to write a small GUI that would display these addresses.
+In the [previous part](../3_addresses) of the tutorial we were able to derive addresses from the recovery phrase, now it's time to write a small GUI that would display these addresses.

-**TL;DR**: Check out the [result in the simulator](https://diybitcoinhardware.com/f469-disco/simulator/?script=https://raw.githubusercontent.com/diybitcoinhardware/f469-disco/master/docs/tutorial/2_addresses_gui/main.py).

 ## Hello lvgl

 Let's start with something simple.
 We will turn on the screen and print a single address to it.

 In all our builds we have a `display` module that intializes the display, registers the drivers and does all preparation steps.
 We only need to call `display.init()` in the beggining of the program and our display is ready to work with.
-On the real hardware there is one more trick that we will need to do, but we will keep it for [later](../4_gui).

 Here is our first GUI that prints the address: